trulysinclair/electron-devkit/README.md

-# Electron Development Kit
+# Electron DevKit

-The Electron Development Kit, or EDK, exists to make development of Electron applications much easier by offering specialized packages that take hard parts out of your hands.
+The Electron DevKit, or EDK, exists to make development of Electron applications much easier by offering specialized packages that take hard parts out of your hands.